-- Port: Leave blank or Enter 22
+- Port: Leave blank

 Click “Quickconnect” and if you are successful, you will see the folders of your website appear on the right side of the screen.
 If you have trouble connecting, double check your username and password are correct.

 The next steps may vary by host, but for most people – on the right side of the screen, you should navigate to the public_html folder by double clicking on it.
-On the left side of the screen, you should navigate to the location of your computer where you have saved the downloaded (unzipped) copy of WordPress.
+On the left side of the screen, navigate to the location of your computer where you have saved the downloaded (unzipped) copy of WordPress.
 Double click on the WordPress folder.
 As shown in the image below, you should see a listing of WordPress files and folders on the left side of your screen.